Last updated: 2020-02-24 18:03:39PDF

 - In independent deployment mode, do not modify the configuration parameters of the core Master components.

-- In independent deployment mode, do not modify or delete the core resources in the cluster.
+- Please do not modify / delete core resources within the cluster.

 - In independent deployment mode, do not modify or delete the relevant certificate files (with .crt or .key extension) of the Master node.